aavetisyanIT/Color-Palette/README.md

 # ColorPick App

 I created this tool to help designers and developers find unique colors and striking gradient combinations.
 By making a tool that solely generates random colors and gradients, colors are found that would otherwise be unthought of.
-I hope ColorSpark becomes a useful tool in your toolkit to help spark new ideas for your next design project.
+I hope ColorPick becomes a useful tool in your toolkit to help spark new ideas for your next design project.

 ## Getting Started